Adroiti/docs-for-code-review-tools/Cppcheck/deadpointer.md

-Pattern: Deadpointer
+Pattern: Use of dead pointer

 Issue: -

 ## Description

-Dead pointer usage.
 Pointer `pointer` is dead if it has been assigned `&x` at line 0.

 ## Further Reading